yogeshpateldev/Drop24/README.md

-# Drop24 - File Sharing App with Supabase
+# Drop24 - File Sharing App

-A full-stack file-sharing web application built with React, Express.js, MongoDB, and Supabase for authentication and file management.
+A full-stack file-sharing web application built with React, Express.js, MongoDB, and JWT authentication.

 ## Features

-- 🔐 **User Authentication**: Email/password and username/password login with Supabase
+- 🔐 **Simple Authentication**: Username/password registration and login
-- 👤 **Username Support**: Users can sign up with usernames and login with either email or username
+- 👤 **Username Support**: Users can login with either username or email
 - 📁 **File Upload**: Upload images, PDFs, documents, and other files
 - 🔒 **Privacy Control**: Set files as public or private
 - 👥 **User Management**: Users can only manage their own files